markpwns1/turing-machine-vm/README.md

 ### Branch `master`
 After that I switched back to master to make 2 small refactors

-- `commit ?` - For the 4th refactor, this time I identified two code smells, once again long class in `TuringMachine` that still needed trimming down, in combination with feature envy, given that `TuringMachine.TapeToString` operates on an `ExecutionState` and nothing else, but for some reason is inside `TuringMachine`.
-I also moved the `TuringMachine.Result` struct into its own file and renamed it to `ExecutionResult`.
-And finally, since `TuringMachine.CreateTape` deals with the tape, I also moved that into `ExecutionState`, where the rest of the tape operations are located.
-So I just performed "moved method" on them.
-Of course, I tested the code against my current test suite, and it passed first-try.
+- `commit 360c74e26fa4b46cbfbb28c5c1d88b0043773bc1` - For the 4th refactor, this time I identified two code smells, once again "long class" in `TuringMachine` that still needed trimming down, in combination with feature envy, given that `TuringMachine.TapeToString` operates on an `ExecutionState` and nothing else, but for some reason is inside `TuringMachine`.
+I also moved the `TuringMachine.Result` struct into its own file and renamed it to `ExecutionResult`, just because it was cluttering the file and didn't really need to be there.
+And finally, since `TuringMachine.CreateTape` deals with the tape, I also moved that into `ExecutionState`, where the rest of the tape operations are located, to solve another feature envy.
+So I just performed "move method" on the two methods and moved the `Result` struct myself.
+Of course, I tested the code against my current test suite, to ensure that everything still passes.
 The code is better structered after these refactors because now, finally, I believe `TuringMachine` now only contains code that deals with semantic analysis and execution of Turing machine programs.
-Classes should be focused on doing one thing very well, though, not two if you can help it, so this opens up the way for one last refactor: moving semantic analysis into its own class,
+Classes should be focused on doing one thing very well, though, not two if you can help it, so this opens up the way for one last refactor: moving semantic analysis into its own class.

+- `commit ?` - For the final and smallest refactor, all I did was "extract class" on `TuringMachine.ValidateStates` and `TuringMachine.ValidateAlphabet` to move them into their own class, `TuringMachineValidation`.
+I also added a method `TuringMachineValidation.Validate` to combine the two functions into one, so you don't have to call them both seperately.
+Again, this is part of the ongoing, multiple-refactor-long effort to clear up the "long class" code smell in `TuringMachine`, and I believe that it's finally done. `TuringMachine` now deals solely with loading programs, running programs, and dumping loaded programs.
+This makes the code better structured by ensuring that each class does only one thing, which makes adding features and fixing bugs a lot easier, since you won't have to hop around all over the codebase for it.
+Needless to say, I tested the codebase against the existing test suite and the tests still pass.
+I personally can't see any obvious opportunity for further refactoring caused by this refactor.